LT-ops/lottery/README.md

 # lottery
-USDT Lottery game on Binance Chain | Can be customized for any token or network
+Affection Lottery game on Pulse Chain | Can be customized for any token or network